-Amazon begins testing Product Listing Ads on AdWords
+Amazon starts testing Product Listing Ads on Google

 For the first time ever, Amazon Product Listing Ads have been popping up in what appears to be an AdWords test.